DigitalPublishingToolkit/NN11/md/book.md

-These underlying objectives go a long way towards explaining the convergence of interests between the United States Department of Defense (DoD), which financed the project, and the numerous North American and European researchers, who contributed to its ongoing development.
+These underlying objectives go a long way towards explaining the convergence of interests between the United States Department of Defense (DoD), which financed the project, and the numerous North American and European researchers who contributed to its ongoing development.

-## 2.1 The Internet as a Space of Freedom
+## The Internet as a Space of Freedom

 During the 1960s communism was still perceived as a threat and many engineers were convinced that society should apply the principles of